scclient/ScreenConnect-Client/README.md

 ### Sign in with school or work account

-1. Launch the application and click **Sign In**.
+1. Launch the application and click **Sign In**
-2. Provide your work or school email address and press **Next**.
+2. Provide your work or school email address and press **Next**
-3. Enter your password and select **Sign In**.
+3. Enter your password and select Sign In
 4. The app will verify your credentials.
-Once authenticated, access to your organization’s features and services will be granted.
+Once authenticated, access to your organization’s features and services will be granted

 ### Sign in with certificate

 This option appears only if your organization has enabled certificate-based authentication and a valid certificate is available.

 1. Open the ScreenConnect Client on your device
-2. Input the email address tied to your work or school account and click **Next**
+2. Input the email address tied to your work or school account and click Next
 3. Choose Sign in with a certificate.
-4. Tap **Continue** to proceed with certificate confirmation.
-5. The app will validate the certificate.
+4. The app will validate the certificate.
 Once approved, access to your organization’s resources and app features will be provided